ungive/loon/deployments/minimal-https-example/README.md

 #### Running on your local machine + Tunneling software

 Don't have a remote server,
-but you want to make your files internet accesible anyway?
+but you want to make your files internet accessible anyway?

 You can use tunneling software like `bore`: https://github.com/ekzhang/bore